jameshreaver/PowerEstimator/README.md

 ```
 npm start
 ```
 You can write to standard input or feed it an input file.
+If you require the clean output, run `node index.js` directly.

 ### Running tests